 Should I wait until after I have all of my pregnancies before treating my veins?

 No, this is a common misconception.
-There is no need to wait until having all of your anticipated pregnancies before beginning Sclerotherapy.
-In fact, it is wise to treat varicose veins and spider veins prior to pregnancy; otherwise, they usually become more apparent and more symptomatic as pregnancy progresses.
+There is no need to wait until after all of your anticipated pregnancies to begin Sclerotherapy.
+In fact, it is wise to treat Varicose Veins and Spider Veins prior to pregnancy; otherwise, they usually become more apparent and more symptomatic as pregnancy progresses.

 Are there any side effects associated with Sclerotherapy?

 Sclerotherapy, as with any medical intervention, has the potential for unwanted side effects.
 Fortunately, serious side effects from Sclerotherapy are rare.
 The most common change associated with Sclerotherapy is temporary discoloration along the course of the treated vein.
-It appears as a tan or brown line and should be expected in almost everyone who is treated by Sclerotherapy.
-It disappears spontaneously, but can take months or longer.
-Less commonly, dilated capillaries or redness can develop adjacent to treated spider veins.
+It appears as a tan or brown line and should be expected in almost everyone who is treated with Sclerotherapy.
+It disappears spontaneously after a few months or longer.
+Less commonly, Dilated Capillaries or redness can develop adjacent to treated Spider Veins.
 These usually fade spontaneously and only uncommonly persist.
 A rare complication is the development of an erosion or ulcer at a treatment site, which can take weeks to months to heal, often resulting in a scar.

 Is Endovenous Ablation an option instead of Sclerotherapy?

 Usually not.
 Endovenous Ablation is reserved for treatment of the Saphenous veins.
 The Saphenous veins are usually not visible and are examined through duplex ultrasound examination.
 Most prominent, visible and palpable Varicose Veins are branches of the Saphenous veins and are best treated by Sclerotherapy.
 For more information about Endovenous Ablation click here.